lele0108/eventbrite-extension/README.md

 Be vary that due to the constrained time, I was not able to train Wit.ai very well, so results of NLP are not always perfect.
 Given more time, Wit.ai would get smarter and have higher accurary when proccessing data.

+Good examples to use:
+Hackathons near San Francisco this month
+Parties near Berkeley this weekend
+Music near San Jose this month
+Parties near San Francisco on Saturday